suiiii-rip/challenge-java202004/src/main/java/challenge/treasureiland/README.md

 Assume the map area is a two dimensional grid, represented by a matrix of characters.
 You must start from the top-left corner of the map and can move one block up, down, left or right at a time.
-T he treasure island is marked as X in a block of the matrix.
+The treasure island is marked as X in a block of the matrix.
 X will not be at the top-left corner.
 Any block with dangerous rocks or reefs will be marked as D. You must not enter dangerous blocks.
 You cannot leave the map area.
 Other areas O are safe to sail in.
 The top-left corner